Memphis woman says city hasn’t picked up trash in a month

 MEMPHIS, Tenn. — Trash troubles are piling up for a woman in a wheelchair in the Messick-Buntyn neighborhood.
 She called the WREG Problem Solvers for help.

-Clara Woodland-Johnson does not like what she sees.
-From her front porch, she sees a mound of trash overflowing in her front lawn, getting bigger by the week.
+Clara Woodland-Johnson does not like what she sees from her front porch: a mound of trash overflowing in her front lawn, getting bigger by the week.

 “They ain’t picked up my garbage in a month.
 I got garbage in my house needs to come out and go in the garbage can.
 I have nowhere to put it,” she said.